EasyCorp/EasyAdminBundle/Resources/doc/getting-started/4-views-and-actions.md

       * `raw`, displays the value unescaped (thanks to the `raw` Twig filter), which is useful when the content stores HTML code that must be rendered instead of displayed as HTML tags (as explained later in this chapter).

-In addition to these "official" options, you can define any custom option for the fields.
-These custom options are passed to the template that renders each field, allowing to create very powerful backend customizations, as explained in the [Advanced Design Customization] [advanced-design-customization] tutorial.

-  * `type_options` (optional), a hash which can include any of the valid options defined for the Symfony Form type used by the field.
+  * `type_options` (optional), a hash which can define the value of any of the valid options defined by the Symfony Form type associated with the field.

 The `type_options` is the most powerful option because it literally comprises tens of options suited for each form type: